bdlukaa/fluent_ui/README.md

 You can see the example app [here](https://bdlukaa.github.io/fluent_ui//)

-Finally, run `dart pub get` to downlaod the package.
+Finally, run `dart pub get` to download the package.

 Projects using this library should use the stable channel of Flutter